This announcement was published in the September Snetterton programme.

 Economic problems are not going to ease in the short term and fuel/energy prices are not weakening as predicted.
 Interest rate rises have a significant lag factor, so the full impact has yet to be felt.

 The emphasis for the Club has to be on affordable, safe, well managed, competitive, fair and fun racing within a supportive environment which is both viable and sustainable.
-The cost-of-living crisis does affect our volunteer Marshals & Officials as well…We must think of these hero’s travelling around the country to ensure we have adequate numbers to run safe meetings with adequately marshalled circuits.
+The cost-of-living crisis does affect our volunteer Marshals & Officials as well…We must think of these hero’s travelling around the country to ensure we have good numbers to run safe meetings with adequately marshalled circuits.
 We also invest in equipment and vehicles for our dedicated Medical Team, unique in Club racing.
-So, some of your entry fees go to support all of this with a small contribution to Marshal & Official expenses, also breakfast and lunch on all 3 days of any meeting.
+So, some of your entry fees go to support all of this with a small contribution to Marshal & Official expenses, also breakfast and lunch for them on all 3 days of any meeting.

 We're very conscious therefore that our planning for 2024 must focus on maintaining revenue from entry fees with classes that can deliver numbers at circuits that are not a risk to viability.